 - Queens Hall Theatre in Cranbrook - offering a diverse range of professional shows to appeal to all ages and tastes

-The borough also boasts several contemporary public art features:
+The borough also boasts several contemporary public art features, which include:

 - Aquaflight in Cranbrook - a ceramic mural on the poolside at the Weald Sports Centre and won the Kent Public Art Award.

 - The Millennium Clock on Five Ways in Tunbridge Wells - the 5-metre clock is made of steel and bears fruit in the shape of numbers to represent the passing of time.